 A white South African editor who turned his newspaper into a megaphone against apartheid and globalized the story of Steve Biko's murder.

-Donald Woods was a man of principle who used the power of the press as a weapon against injustice.
-As the editor of East London’s Daily Dispatch in the 1970s, he initially held moderate views, but his friendship with Black Consciousness leader Steve Biko profoundly radicalized him.
-Woods gave Biko a platform, publishing his writings and engaging in fierce debates.
-After Biko was brutally killed in police custody in 1977, Woods became possessed by a mission to expose the truth.
-The government silenced him with a banning order, confining him to his hometown.
-In a daring escape disguised as a priest, he fled with his family to London.
-There, he wrote the seminal book 'Biko,' which became an international bestseller and shaped global understanding of the apartheid regime’s cruelty.
-His 1978 address to the UN Security Council was unprecedented, turning a local tragedy into a diplomatic crisis for South Africa and cementing his role as a key exile voice.
+Donald Woods addressed the UN Security Council in 1978, turning Steve Biko's death into a diplomatic crisis for South Africa.
+As editor of East London's Daily Dispatch in the 1970s, he initially held moderate views.
+His friendship with Black Consciousness leader Steve Biko radicalized him.
+Woods published Biko's writings and engaged in fierce debates.
+After Biko was killed in police custody in 1977, Woods pursued the truth.
+The government confined him to his hometown with a banning order.
+He escaped disguised as a priest, fleeing with his family to London.
+There he wrote 'Biko,' an international bestseller that shaped global understanding of apartheid's cruelty.

 1928–1945